I used to help in our family restaurant. I love good food and enjoy thinking up creative ways to cook and use leftovers to avoid food waste.

 - Parsnips: two or three pieces

-- Carrots: several long strips, or large or small slice
+- Carrots: several long strips or large or small slices

 More About Potatoes

-- Mashed potatoes: After boiling drain off the water, add quarter of a cupful of milk to the potatoes in the pan, heat and add a knob of butter and mash with a fork or masher.
+- Mashed potatoes: After boiling, drain off the water, add a quarter of a cupful of milk to the potatoes in the pan, heat and add a knob of butter and mash with a fork or masher.
 If the consistency looks a little dry, add more milk.

 - Baked potatoes: Wash and scrub whole large potatoes, and put them in the oven regulo 6 for about 40 minutes.
 If you don't like the skins too tough, wrap them in silver metal foil for about 30 minutes, and just undo the foil for the last 10 minutes to dry off the steam.

 Cauliflower is a fairly bland vegetable when cooked; it's better when prepared as cauliflower cheese.

 Boiled Cauliflower: Wash, and cut the cauliflower into large florets, cutting off any blemishes.
 The leaves can be used, too, discarding any thick stalks.

 - Boil for 15 minutes, adding a sprinkling of salt to taste.

 - Drain and serve.